-Shark Harmonic Pattern guidelines
+Shark Harmonic Pattern Guide

 The Shark pattern is a specific five-point reversal structure on the candlestick chart that was founded in 2011 by Scott Carney.
 This Shark forex pattern is not known by its name, like other harmonic patterns, but by its profitability ratios.
 The pattern’s design builds on specifying Fibonacci parameters.
 Fibonacci is the basic element of all harmonic patterns, like the shark pattern.
 You won’t find the exact shark on a candlestick chart, but you will follow the Fibonacci parameters of each wave of the shark pattern.
 In this article, we will learn more about the shark candlestick pattern in forex.

-Shark Harmonic Patterns guide
+Shark Harmonic Patterns FAQ

 What is a Shark Harmonic Pattern?